-The City of Hyattsville has been recognized as a Tree City by the National Arbor Day Foundation for over 25 years.
+The City of Hyattsville has been recognized as a Tree City by the National Arbor Day Foundation for over 30 years!
 The City is proud to be tree-friendly, with an excellent tree canopy for an urban/suburban community.
-A City Ordinance requiring residents to obtain a permit for the removal of private trees helps maintain our canopy, as well as our Tree City status.
-The City also plants trees throughout the community, and maintains trees on City property.
-Additionally, Pepco maintains trees to ensure clearance around power lines.

 Where the City Plants Trees

 Trees are generally planted fall through spring.
-Before planting a tree, the City considers many factors, including overall space; underground and above-ground utilities; proximity to driveways, intersections and crosswalks; proximity to other trees; success of other trees in the area.
-Residents can suggest locations for tree planting, which the City will keep on file and consider.
-Use this form to submit a request and please understand that you may not receive an immediate response, as planting typically takes place only once each year.
+Before planting a tree, the City considers many factors, including overall space; underground and above-ground utilities; proximity to driveways, intersections and crosswalks; proximity to other trees; and success of other trees in the area.

 Residents Planting Trees

 To plant trees in the public right of way, a property owner must obtain permission from the City Arborist.
 Use this Tree Request form to submit a request.
 Planting locations and species must comply with Hyattsville Ordinance 2005-01, the Urban Forest Ordinance.
 This Ordinance provides detailed information on the criteria the City's Shade Tree Board uses to evaluate the permit application and appeal process.
 Only tree species listed in the Recommended Tree List, published by the Maryland Department of Natural Resources, may be planted.

 For more information regarding trees on private property, please reference Chapter 112, Urban Forestry, in the City Code and Charter.
 Before planting a tree, contact Miss Utility, (800) 257-7777 to ensure there are no underground utility lines where you plan to dig.